-Faculty: Dr. Mark Alterman, department head; Dr. Steve Davis, Dr. Wesley Paddock, Alicia Paddock, Dr. Dave Henry.
+Faculty: Dr. Steve Davis, Dr. Wesley Paddock (Department Head), Alicia Paddock, Dr. Dave Henry.

 The Bible-Theology Department exists to educate, equip, and enrich Christians to be leaders through biblical and theological studies that are foundational.

 Students completing the requirements in Bible-Theology will: